GomezDerek/GomezDerek/README.md

 <!-- **I'm passionate about:** 🤖automation, ⚡productivity, 🧠 learning efficiency, 🌏foreign languages, and 🎓education as a vehicle for social justice -->

-**I'm currently learning:** what are the technical limitations of AI agents using MCP?
+**I'm currently learning:** how to transition to Linux!
+I was Linux-pilled when using WSL for Claude Code before Windows support.

 **My hot take:** Google Sheets is a valid database 🤪